Overdrawn again? Here's the lowdown on overdrafts and how to keep on the right side of your bank.

 - Overdraft facilities can be withdrawn or reduced by banks or building societies at any time

-- If you go overdrawn before agreeing a limit with your bank you will have to pay additional high charges
+- When you go overdrawn before agreeing a limit with your bank you will have to pay additional interest

-- If you go overdrawn above the limit agreed with your bank you will also face higher charges
+- If you go overdrawn above the limit agreed with your bank you will also face higher interest

-- If you are overdrawn and decide to transfer your bank account you must pay off your overdraft first because you are, in effect, in debt to the bank.
+- In the event that you are overdrawn and decide to transfer your bank account you must pay off your overdraft first because you are, in effect, in debt to the bank

 Free or cheap overdrafts

-It’s worth checking if your bank has a buffer zone that allows you to go slightly overdrawn each month without incurring the high charges usually associated with unauthorised overdrafts.
+It’s worth checking if your bank has a buffer zone that allows you to go slightly overdrawn each month without incurring the interest usually associated with unauthorised overdrafts.
 There may be a small annual charge for this facility.
-Some banks and building societies also offer preferential terms to students, which could mean that overdrafts attract reduced interest rates or are free up to a certain amount.
+Some banks and building societies also offer preferential terms to students, which could mean that overdrafts attract reduced interest rates or there’s a certain interest free amount that you can dip into.

 Paying off your overdraft